biotaphy/tutorials/_sphinx_config/tutorial/w8_build_pam.rst

     types of matrices and operations.

 * Optional

   * **min_coverage**: Minimum percentage of a cell that has to be covered to encode it
   * **min_presence**: Minimum value to be considered present when encoding presence absence
   * **max_presence**: Maximum value to be considered present
   * **layer**: list of a

     * layer filename
     * (optional) label for the encoded layer in the output matrix.
-Defaults to file basename
+Defaults to the basename of the layer file.
     * (optional) attribute

   * **log_filename**: Output filename to write logging data
   * **log_console**: 'true' to write log to console
   * **report_filename**: output filename with data modifications made by wranglers